Yuhala/tees-for-dummies/sev-snp/README.md

 ## AMD secure encrypted virtualiation (SEV)
 > As the name suggests, SEV is a TEE for creating confidential virtual machines (CVMs) on AMD-based processors.
 It uses AES to encrypt a CVM's private memory.
 The latter can only be decrypted within the CPU when the CVM is being executed.

+- !!!
+TODO: Readme incomplete and not tested
 ## Setup
 - To configure and enable TDX on your server, follow this [Readme from AMD](https://github.com/AMDESE/AMDSEV/blob/master/README.md).
 Here we will use the example setup provided for Ubuntu 18.04.